 But here’s the thing about “identity politics” – while sometimes important to address the problems of those who have been treated unfairly by a purportedly “neutral” system, it is also true that identity politics can harm individuals (including, especially, the very individuals who make up the “identity” group) and the larger society, often exactly in the ways that dominant segments cynically complain about.
 I submit it is possible to make the argument in good faith, without the cynical ulterior motive, and without dismissing the aspects of identity politics that are legitimate.

 The best identity politics are liberation movements.
-The shining of a light on segments in society whose lives, safety, and freedom are threatened by the state without impunity or threatened by other citizens without recourse to justice because of unequal enforcement of laws.
+The shining of a light on segments in society whose lives, safety, and freedom are threatened by the state with impunity or threatened by other citizens without recourse to justice because of unequal enforcement of laws.
 Such movements are more than political, they are social.
 While using politics for legal freedom and equality, they begin social conversation and invite fellow citizens to recognize their experience.

 But identity politics very often gets coopted by institutional interests –government and corporate — and serves to accrue more and more power in such institutions, nominally in the name of “protecting” or “advocating” for the members of the disadvantaged identity group.
 When this happens, it almost always short-circuits individual needs, values, and aspirations, by using their group identity as a stand-in and allowing purported “leaders” to speak for them.
 To me this defeats the whole purpose of representation.
 Ultimately, each person choosing a representative must get to decide who best represents them and based on what criteria.